-You can downgrade from iOS 12 to iOS 11, but not all the way back.
-This process allows you to go back to iOS 11.4.1 on your iPhone or iPad.
-You can then restore a backup you made while on iOS 11.
-You cannot restore a backup made on iOS 12 after you go back.
+You can downgrade from iOS 12.4.1, but not all the way back to iOS 12 or to iOS 11 at all.
+You can then restore a backup you made while on iOS 12.4.
+You cannot restore a backup made on iOS 12.4.1 after you go back.

 Officially Apple doesn’t support an iOS 12 downgrade process, but it’s actually very straightforward.
 Expect to spend about 20 to 30 minutes downgrading, and then longer restoring from a backup if you want to get all of your data back.

 Apple closed the iOS 12 to iOS 11 downgrade process already, so you are stuck on iOS 12.